gbari-uncc/Big-Data-Project---Group-5/README.md

           - Every Tuesday after class, we have planned to meet offline for around 30 minutes to 1 hour to discuss and assign the next project deliverables among the team.

 ## 2) Business Problem or Opportunity, Domain Knowledge (link to information on domain relative to data, problem or opportunity):-
+  > Sea around Us Global Fisheries Catch Data is a centralized database that houses crucial information on various fisheries operating in many nations and their associated effects on marine ecosystems worldwide.
+The efficiency of regional fisheries management organizations and the anticipated consequences of climate change on fisheries statistics are also covered.
+The datasets present are regularly updated which makes this an accurate and reliable datasource for data analysis and generating predictive models.
+  > We intend to visualize relationships and generate insights about the data across different commercial groups belonging to different sectors for different years.
+Through this we would be able to understand if there are any trends followed and also point to any outliers if existing.
+This analysis will paint a clear picture about the underlying dataset and help draw conclusions.
-  > Commercial fishing is also a main contributor for Ocean pollution through the practices they follow.
-    We wanted to figure out the entity that is responsible for fishing and also find out the reported and unaccounted catch amount from the data set.
+  > Commercial fishing is also a main contributor for Ocean pollution through the practices that are followed.
+We also aim to figure out the entity responsible for fishing and also find out the reported and unaccounted catch amounts from the dataset.

 ## 3) Selection of relevant data from the sample datasets for AWS Sagemaker:-